CommerceTeam/commerce/Documentation/BreakingChanges/Since6/Index.rst

 Removed Files
 -------------

+WizardController.php This class is not needed anymore because specific allowed tables are controlled via page typoscript config now.
 Hooks/SrfeuserregisterPi1Hook.php the commerce team does not advocates to use this extension and the hook if here by removed.